Respiratory syncytial virus: Laboratory diagnosis

 A variety of laboratory tests are available for the diagnosis of RSV infection.
 While the American Academy of Pediatrics (AAP) does not routinely recommend the use of lab testing to diagnose RSV bronchiolitis (for which the treatment is largely supportive), confirmation of RSV infection may be warranted in high-risk groups if the result will guide clinical decisions.
 Common identification techniques include antigen testing, molecular testing, and viral culture.

 Antigen testing

-Antigen testing involves the detection of RSV antigen fragments (or pieces of molecular viral structures), usually from an nasopharyngeal swab or aspirate.
+Antigen testing involves detecting RSV antigen fragments (or pieces of molecular viral structures), usually from a nasopharyngeal swab or aspirate.
 This can be accomplished either by viewing fluorescently labeled antigens under a microscope (direct fluorescence assay, or DFA) or using a commercially available rapid antigen detection test (RADT).
 Overall, antigen testing is highly sensitive in young children (80–90%) but substantially less reliable in older children and adults, who have less viral shedding.
 Antigen tests are also subject to higher false positive rates outside of the peak RSV season, such as in the summer months.
 In these scenarios, the use of either viral culture or nucleic acid amplification testing (NAAT) may aid in an accurate RSV diagnosis.